 A steel company in South Wales carried out the UK’s largest construction project for 2012, with the important rebuild of its blast furnace.
 Part of the project involved the design, manufacture, supply, installation and commissioning of the transformer, drives, motors and control systems for the combustion air fans, cooling tower fans and fume extraction fans.

 Replacing the existing Direct-On-Line motor starters with state-of-the-art low harmonic variable speed drives, along with new transformers and motors, would provide both cost and energy savings.

-Control and speed set point(s) for the above systems are derived from an ABB AC800 PLC over a profibus DP link.
-Drives were housed in an IP54 steel container designed specifically for this application to include internal ducting, removing in excess of 50kw of dissipated heat.
+Drives were housed in a bespoke IP54 steel container designed specifically for this application to include internal ducting, removing in excess of 50kW of dissipated heat.

 Update your browser to view this website correctly.
 Update my browser now